-Some sanctions went back into effect on August 6, 2018 (effective 12:01 AM August 7), after a 90-day wind-down period.
+Some sanctions went back into effect on August 7, 2018, after a 90-day wind-down period.
 These include U.S. sanctions on

 - the purchase or acquisition of U.S. bank notes by Iran; - Iran's trade in gold and other precious metals;